 It is important to understand how important pumps are to any plumbing system.
 Pipes are the delivery system system while pumps are the power to force the water where it belongs.
 Whether clean, potable water or dirty wastewater, pumps are involved in every step of moving water through the pipes properly.

-Sump Pumps are a lifesaver for homeowners with the unfortunate experience of having a basement flood.
-They are strong pumps designed for the purpose of quickly and efficiently sucking water up and out of the basement and forcing it outside, away from the house.
+Sump Pumps are a lifesaver for those with the unfortunate experience of having a basement flood.
+They are strong pumps designed for the purpose of quickly and efficiently sucking water up and out of the basement and forcing it outside, away from the structure.

 Sump pumps are typically installed in a hole at the lowest level of the basement where excess ground water will collect.
 Once the excess water reaches a level inside the hole where the pump is housed, the pump is automatically activated.
 This is far more convenient than coming home to a foot of water in your basement upon returning from vacation.
 We highly recommend sump pumps at Mission Plumbing.